richardjanderson9/react-app/README.md

 # React App

-A simple React application created with Create React App.
+A modern React application built with Vite.

 ## Installation